Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Nuclear Magnetic Resonance

 where we have defined

 For the applicability of Eq.~\eqref{eqn:spectral} see Appendix~\ref{sec:appSF}.
-Note that we are typically not interested in the overall normalization of the spectral function, so in this work we will always normalize this function so that its integral is equal to the number of active nuclei in the molecule.
+Note that we are typically not interested in the overall normalization of the spectral function, and since we are considering proton NMR, we will always normalize this function so that its integral is equal to the number of hydrogen nuclei in the molecule.

 This (real and positive) quantity consists of a collection of Lorentzian peaks, centered at the transition frequencies of the system.
-The amplitudes of these peaks are determined by the matrix elements of the $M^{\pm}$ operators, which are restricted by the fact that the NMR Hamiltonian conserves the total spin along the Z axis,
+The width of these peaks is controlled by the ``broadening'' $\eta$ (sometimes also known as the ``line width''), which is formally a convergence factor, but can also be used to model a limited spectrometer resolution (which results from several experimental factors, including the decay of the measured signal due to decoherence).
+The amplitudes of these peaks are determined by the matrix elements of the $\hat{M}^{\pm}$ operators, which are restricted by the fact that the NMR Hamiltonian conserves the total spin along the Z axis,